ToYoNiX/toyonix.github.io/content/Blog/My First Ever Homelab Journey.md

 ---
-title: Build a Low-Power Home Server Without Breaking the Bank!
+title: My First Ever Homelab Journey
 date: 2025-11-07
 draft: false
 ---

-# A Bit of History — My Home Lab Journey

 My home lab journey began in **January 2025**, almost a year before writing this.
 I had always been fascinated by home servers and the idea of running my own services, but it wasn’t until then that I finally decided to act on it.
 I didn’t want to jump straight into buying expensive hardware only to let it gather dust, so I followed **Techno Tim’s** advice and started with what I already owned: a desktop PC and a laptop.
 That simple beginning was the first step into a surprisingly deep rabbit hole.